David E. H. Jones: Career

 Jones worked for a year for a company specialising in the design of laboratory equipment and then as a post-doctoral fellow at Imperial, where he worked on infrared spectroscopy and began his column for New Scientist.
 In 1967, he took up a post as an assistant lecturer at the University of Strathclyde.
 After one year he moved to Runcorn, Cheshire where he worked as a research scientist in spectroscopy for Imperial Chemical Industries.
 In 1974, he became the Sir James Knott Research Fellow at the University of Newcastle upon Tyne.
 He then became an independent science consultant to industry providing ideas, brainstorming services, and scientific demonstrations for television.

 Some of his Daedalus inventions proved practical; about one-fifth of them were seriously proposed or even patented by others.
 His most notable scientific contribution as Daedalus was possibly his 1966 prediction of hollow carbon molecules, before buckminsterfullerene was made, and long before its synthesizers won a Nobel prize for the discovery of fullerenes.
 It is often claimed that the invention of 3D printing was in 1984 by Chuck Hull, but Jones in his Daedalus persona laid out the concept in New Scientist in 1974, 10 years earlier.
 He was an early proposer of a space elevator (1964) and of archaeoacoustics (1969).

 Beyond Daedalus, in scientific circles he is known for his study of bicycle stability, his determination of arsenic in Napoleon's wallpaper, and for having designed and flown on the Space Shuttle a microgravity experiment to grow a chemical garden.

-He is also known for his series of fake perpetual-motion machines, one of which is in the Technisches Museum, Vienna.
+He is also known for his series of fake perpetual motion machines, one of which is in the Technisches Museum Wien.
 In 2009, a documentary film about his work and inventions, Perpetual Motion Machine, was made and shown at the Newcastle Science Festival 2010.

 He was known in Germany as a regular guest on the 1980s TV science quiz show Kopf um Kopf (Head to Head), presenting interesting physics experiments.